buunsal/Bookworm-Online-Bookstore-Project/README.md

 # Using Application
 - Heroku Link: [Bookworm Online Bookstore](http://bookworm-online-bookstore.herokuapp.com)
-Note: Database is no longer active due to high pricing so the heroku application is in maintenance mode.
+- Note: Database is no longer active due to high pricing so the heroku application is in maintenance mode.

-- There are 2 user types and user panels according to these types.
-They are: user and admin.

 # Using Database
 ```